mapsforge/mapsforge/docs/POI.md

 # POI API

-This article describes how to use the POI API from the mapsforge POI library on your Android device (Java will follow).
+This article describes how to use the POI API from the mapsforge POI library.

 **The library is still in alpha state and is very likely to change.** It came from the `prototypes` branch.
 If you have any questions or problems, don't hesitate to ask our public [mapsforge-dev](https://groups.google.com/group/mapsforge-dev) mailing list for help.
 You can also report bugs and improvement requests via our [issue tracker](https://github.com/mapsforge/mapsforge/issues).